-In 2013, the top AP vendor is Qualcomm, with 29.3% projected share.
-MediaTek ranks second with 220 million processors.
-This total is actually surpassed by internal consumption of application processors, mainly by Apple, which totals 18.5% of all AP chips.
-When considering only standalone AP chips, Samsung is the leader with its Exynos processor, but Qualcomm is climbing the charts with wins in the Nexus 7 and Kindle HDX tablets.
-We also rank Allwinner and Rockchip in the top five in this category, on the basis of their shipments into low-cost tablets and similar devices.
-These Taiwanese vendors rank much lower, however, on a revenue basis.
+In 2013, the top overall AP vendor is Qualcomm, with 30.9% share.
+MediaTek ranks second with 224 million processors.
+This total is actually surpassed by internal consumption of application processors, mainly by Apple, which totals 18.6% of all AP chips.
+When considering only stand-alone AP chips, Samsung is the leader with its Exynos processor, but Intel is climbing the charts with subsidized sales of its x86 processors.
+Tablet-only vendors such as Allwinner and Rockchip are losing share in 2014 to Intel and MediaTek.